chrislernunes/propagate/README.md

 # Propagate

-An incremental computation runtime written in OCaml 5.
+An incremental computation runtime in OCaml.

-Propagate maintains a dependency graph of computations and recomputes only the parts of the graph affected by a change.
+Represent a computation as a dependency graph.
+When an input changes, only the parts of the graph that are actually affected — and that someone is actually watching — get recomputed.

 ```text
         A